Tax Preparation Services for Personal Taxpayers

 CPA for Personal Taxes

 Tax laws are increasingly complicated.
-With new and changing tax laws every year, it is incredibly easy for individual taxpayers to overlook deductions and credits that may reduce your tax liability.
+With new and changing tax laws every year, individual taxpayers often overlook deductions and credits that may reduce their tax liability.
 There is no substitute for the services of a professional tax expert when reporting your personal and household income taxes.

-If you commute to another state for work, you will file a resident tax return in your home state, but you may have to file a nonresident state tax return for the state of your employment.
-Anyone who has moved to another state may have to file in both the previous and the current residential states.
+Those who commute to another state for work will have to file a resident tax return in their home state and may also have to file a nonresident state tax return in their employer’s state.
+Anyone who has moved to another state may have to file in both the previous and current residential states.

 INTERNATIONAL TAX RETURNS

-If you’re a U. S. citizen, an expatriate, or a resident alien living and working abroad, or a foreign person living in the United States, you are still subject to U. S. federal income taxes.
-U. S. citizens with foreign financial interests also have tax obligations that, if not reported, can face steep penalties from the IRS.
+Whether you are a United States citizen, a resident alien living and working abroad, or a foreign person living in the United States, you are still subject to federal income taxes.
+Citizens with foreign financial interests also have tax obligations that, if not reported, can face steep penalties from the IRS.

 AMENDED INCOME TAX RETURNS